 Function: Deltoid performs three distinct functions corresponding to the three bands of the fibers.
 The anterior fiber of the deltoid acts along with a pectoralis major to flex the arm’s flexion in running or walking motion.

-On the other hand, the deltoid’s posterior fiber helps extend the arm during ambulation and latissimus dorsi.
-Moreover, it also helps with the external rotation of the humerus.
-It helps to strengthen muscles and offset the shoulder’s tendency to rotate internally due to poor posture.
+The deltoid’s posterior fiber helps extend the arm during ambulation and latissimus dorsi.
+It also helps with the external rotation of the humerus.
+It helps strengthen muscles and offset the shoulder’s tendency to rotate internally because of poor posture.

 Its long head originates from the scapula, the medial head originates from the inferior of the radial groove, and the lateral head originates from the superior of the radial groove.
 The triceps is the primary extensor of the forearm.